FOREX-Dollar drives higher, yen tumbles to 1998 lows | Business

 The downward pressure on the yen could encourage speculation of a return to yen weakness not seen since the Asian financial crisis in 1997, when it hit 140.00 - the last time Japan directly intervened to support the currency, the note added.
 The euro, sterling and the Swiss franc all fell to around four-week lows versus the dollar on the day.

-"Overall the fundamental developments continue to favor further yen weakness in the near-term but market participants will be warier of the risk of intervention and/or a hawkish shift in BoJ policy in the week ahead," currency analysts at MUFG said in a note.
+Currency analysts at MUFG said in note development overall suggested further near-term yen weakness.
+"But market participants will be warier of the risk of intervention and/or a hawkish shift in BoJ policy in the week ahead," they added.
 The downward pressure on the yen could encourage speculation of a return to yen weakness not seen since the Asian financial crisis in 1997 when it hit 140.00 - the last time Japan directly intervened to support the currency, the note added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)